DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 When a Feature is created with this type, the following will be pre-set in the Feature:

-* A Boolean Variable will be created with same key as feature.
-This can be considered your "toggle" or "flag"
+A variable with the chosen type will be created with the Initial Variable Key defined in the Create Feature Modal.
+This can be considered your "toggle" or "flag".

-* There will be two Variations: Variation ON and Variation OFF.
+There will be two Variations: Variation ON and Variation OFF.

-* The Boolean variable will have On / Off set to true/false in each Variation accordingly.
+- If you select Initial Variable Type as **Boolean**, the variable will have ON / OFF set to `true` / `false` in each Variation accordingly.
+- If you select Initial Variable Type as **JSON**, the variable values for Variation ON and Variation OFF,  will be  `{ “status”:”on”}` and `{ “status”:”off”}` respectively.
+- If you select Initial Variable Type as **String**, the variable values for Variation ON and Variation OFF,   are  `on` and `off`  respectively.
+- If you select Initial Variable Type as **Number**, the variable values for the Variation ON and Variation OFF, are  `0` and `1` respectively.

+For all initial variable types, these are the following Targeting Rule pre-sets:

-* Development and Staging Environments will automatically target "All Users".
+- Development and Staging Environments will automatically target "All Users".
 Rule will be named "All Users"
-* Rules will be set to serve Variation ON.
+- Rules will be set to serve Variation ON.
-* Development and Staging Environments will be enabled immediately.
+- The Development Environment will be enabled immediately.
-* Production Environment will not be enabled and will not have a default rule.
+- Production Environment will not be enabled and will not have a default rule.

 ### Ops